siddharthgupta5/Django-Authentication-System/README.md

 ## Project Description

-This is a web application that implements a user authentication system with features like login, SignUp, Password Reset, Change Password and User Profile Management.
+This is a web application that implements a user authentication system with features like Login, SignUp, Password Reset, Change Password and User Profile Management.

 ## Features